Bluyx/Kick.com-account-generator/README.md

 ## Features

 - Email-Based Account Creation: `Generating accounts using email addresses from my domain and receive the verification code automatically.
 (Use it like this: xxx@qwmail.xyz)`
 - Saving Generated Accounts: `Saving all generated account details in a JSON file.`
+- Realistic usernames

-- Customizable Options: `Choose between random or specific usernames for each account and Choose whether to use random or specific passwords.`
+- Customizable Options: `Choose between realistic, random or specific usernames for each account and Choose whether to use random or specific passwords.`
 - Proxy Support